Theucalyptus/StageIoT/README.md

 ## Improvements / TODO:
-1. Redo device edit/list page to show lora eui if present
+1. ~~Redo device edit/list page to show lora eui if present~~ DONE (e27751337a403dcf0026c800dae7521ffb72028f)
-2. Multiple LoRa message structure for different devices (for now they must all use the same)
+2. Multiple LoRa message structure for different devices (for now they must all use the same) UPDATE: can be done quite easily by editing the common/lora functions server side to take the deviceid, and provide a list of format.